 Generally associated with core temperatures >104°F (>40°C), though heat stroke can occur at lower core temperatures.

-Diagnosis rests on the observation of hyperthermia in the presence of profound CNS dysfunction.
+Diagnosis rests on the observation of profound central nervous system dysfunction in the presence of hyperthermia.

 Medications may predispose patients to heat stroke (e.g., diuretics, antihypertensives).